-Copying a large number of blobs with the Content Transfer Tool (CTT) may take multiple days.
+Copying many blobs with the Content Transfer Tool (CTT) may take multiple days.

 Follow the section below to understand the important considerations before starting:

 Source AEM’s data store is configured to use Amazon S3 or Azure Blob Storage.
-For more details, refer Configuring node stores and data stores in AEM 6.
+For more details, see Configuring node stores and data stores in AEM 6.

-Each migration set will copy the entire data store, so only a single migration set should be used.
+Each migration set copies the entire data store, so only a single migration set should be used.

-You will need access to install AzCopy on the instance (or VM) running the source AEM instance.
+You need access to install AzCopy on the instance (or VM) running the source AEM instance.

-Data Store Garbage Collection has been run within the previous 7 days on the source.
-For more details, refer to Data store garbage collection.
+Data Store Garbage Collection has been run within the previous seven days on the source.
+For more details, see Data store garbage collection.

-Since there is a cost associated with transferring data out of both Amazon S3 and Azure Blob Storage, the transfer cost will be relative to the total amount of data in your existing storage container (whether referenced in AEM, or not).
-Refer to Amazon S3 and Azure Blob Storage for more details.
+There is a cost associated with transferring data out of Amazon S3 and Azure Blob Storage.
+The transfer cost is relative to the total amount of data in your existing storage container (whether referenced in AEM, or not).
+See Amazon S3 and Azure Blob Storage for more details.

-You will need either an access key & secret key pair for the existing source Amazon S3 bucket, or a SAS URI for the existing source Azure Blob Storage container (read only access is fine).
+You need either an access key and secret key pair for the existing source Amazon S3 bucket, or a SAS URI for the existing source Azure Blob Storage container (read-only access is fine).

 crx-quickstart/cloud-migration folder on the source for AzCopy to work.
 At a minimum, the source system should have 1 GB of free space.
 Free space can be obtained by using